Blue Flame vs Yellow Flame vs Red Flames - Gas Flame Color

 What Gas Burns with a Blue Flame

-There are a number of compounds that burn with a blue flame including Copper(I) chloride, commonly called cuprous chloride (CuCl), Copper carbonate (CuCO3), Copper arsenite (CuHAsO3) and Copper sulfate CuSO4.
+There are copper compounds that burn with a blue flame including Copper(I) chloride, commonly called cuprous chloride (CuCl), Copper carbonate (CuCO3), Copper arsenite (CuHAsO3) and Copper sulfate CuSO4.

 Blue Flame vs Red Flames Colour - LPG (Propane) & Natural Gas (Methane Gas) Flame Colour